 The second part of this request pertained to PRS and White House Detail records from November, 1963.
 The Secret Service has forwarded and the Board has considered, certain records pertaining to PRS activities.
-However, it appears to us that there may be additional PRS-related records that have not yet been located.
+However, it seems likely that there exist additional PRS-related records that have not yet been located.
 In order to provide further leads to you, our follow-up letter of January 10, 1997, enclosed a copy of a memo by Robert Bouck (dated December 3, 1963), which described some activities of the PRS in November 1963.
 Our January 10, 1997 letter also suggested additional files where you might focus your search.
 We are also reviewing the Secret Service's file inventories provided in response to our SS-12 request, and will forward any relevant suggestions for further searches of files for PRS materials.